bitovi/academy/src/angular/13-building-order-form/building-order-form.md

 __src/app/order/menu-items.component.ts__

 @sourceref ./child-component/menu-items-1.component.ts
-@highlight 15, 22-30
+@highlight 14,15,22-30

-## Exercise: Emitting data to parent components
+## Emitting Data to Parent Components

+To pass data to parent components in Angular, the <a href="https://angular.io/api/core/EventEmitter" target="_blank">EventEmitter</a> class is used in combination with the <a href="https://angular.io/api/core/Output" target="_blank">Output decorator</a>.
+The Output decorator marks a property to be listened to during change detection, and we call the `emit` method to broadcast the property's new value.

+The parent component is listening for a change on the child component's property and calls a function on that change that takes a parameter of the updated value.

+@sourceref ./event-emitter.html
+@codepen
+@highlight 31,32,43-45,69,77-79,only

+## Programmatically Updating FormControl Values

+When we have a formControl we need to update programmatically with a value we can use the <a href="https://angular.io/api/forms/FormControl#patchvalue" target="_blank">`patchValue`</a> method on the `FormControl` class.
+This method must be called on a FormControl instance and with a parameter of the new value.

+@sourceref ./form-patch-value.html
+@codepen
+@highlight 25,57-61,only

+## Exercise: Update OrderFormComponent with selectedItems array from MenuItemsComponent

 ### The Problem

-Now we want to let the form know what the selected items are.
+Now we want to let the form know what the selected items are as they change so we can update the order total accordingly.
+To do this, we'll need to create an `itemsChanged` EventEmitter property that emits the `selectedItems` value every time it changes, and in the parent OrderForm component update the `items` FormControl with the value.

 ### What you need to know

-- How to emit a value to a parent component (presumably to update our form value)
+- How to emit a value to a parent component (you learned this in the section above! ✔️)
+- How to programmatically update a FormControl's value (you learned this in the section above! ✔️)

+### To Verify Your Solution is Correct

+Update the menu-items spec file  __src/app/order/order.component.spec.ts__ to be:

-    @sourceref ./event-emitter-example.ts
+@sourceref ./child-component/order.component.spec-menuitems.ts
+@highlight 10,79,171-179,181-190,192-203,only

 ### The Solution